 Grazing within the LCT pastures would be dependent upon livestock utilizing the uplands for the majority of their forage needs and accessing riparian areas for water.
 The BLM would monitor riparian areas, as staffing allows, to determine if use is occurring in riparian areas accessible to cattle and check use on willows and streambank alteration.
-Due to the presence of a trail along Pike Creek (not present along the other creeks), increased monitoring (approximately once every two to three weeks) would occur by the BLM, staff availability dependent, within the Pike Creek drainage when livestock are present in the Pike Creek Pasture, and to a lesser extent when in the Indian Creek Pasture42, to observe livestock use in the Pike Creek drainage.
+Due to the presence of a trail along Pike Creek (not present along the other creeks), increased monitoring (approximately once every two to three weeks) would occur by the BLM, staff availability dependent, within the Pike Creek drainage when livestock are present in the Pike Creek Pasture, and to a lesser extent when in the Indian Creek Pasture45, to observe livestock use in the Pike Creek drainage.
 If BLM monitoring begins to see livestock use within the Pike Creek area resulting in increased use on willows and streambank alteration nearing 20% prior to full AUMs being utilized, the permittee would be given an opportunity to actively herd livestock out of the Pike Creek area.
 If monitoring suggest herding is being effective in limiting livestock use within the Pike Creek drainage, the permittee would be allowed to continue grazing until all permitted AUMs are removed or utilization levels reached, whichever comes first.
 If herding is found not to be effective, livestock would be removed.
 Specific grazing terms and conditions would be implemented to manage livestock use in pastures with LCT streams (see Other Terms and Conditions above).

-Within the Alvord Seeding #1 and Alvord South Seeding #11, when the BLM determines the desirable non-native plants are becoming wolfy with buildup of residual vegetation accumulating in the crown of the plant, the BLM may authorize
+Within the Alvord Seeding #1 and Alvord South Seeding #11, when the BLM determines the desirable non-native plants are becoming decadent with buildup of residual vegetation accumulating in the crown of the plant, the BLM may authorize additional grazing, during a period when grasses are dormant, to reduce this build up, thus reducing the fuel loading and shading, resulting in healthier and more vigorous plants.